A VAE Approach to Sample Multivariate Extremes: Criteria

-with $\mathbf{1}_{\mathbb{R}^+}$ the indicator function of the set of positive real numbers.\\ This process is repeated $m$ times, with different subsamples of $(R_{dep} ,{\bf \Theta}_{dep})$ leading to $m$ estimates of $pv_k$.
-The considered p-value is then the mean of these estimates.
-If the radius and angular distribution are independent, the p-value should be around $0.5$, otherwise it is closer to 0.
+with $\mathbf{1}_{\mathbb{R}^+}$ the indicator function of the set of positive real numbers.\\ This process is repeated $m$ times, with different subsamples of $(\mathcal{R}_{dep} ,{\bf \Theta}_{dep})$ leading to $m$ estimates of $pv_k$.
+The considered $p$-value is then the mean of these estimates.
+If the radius and angular distribution are independent, the $p$-value should be around $0.5$, otherwise it is close to 0.